”Money is only a tool. It will take you wherever you wish, but it will not replace you as the driver.”

 Nett salary:

-Net pay is what’s left after taxes, health benefits and other deductions are taken out of your check.
+Net pay is left after taxes, health benefits, and other deductions are deducted from your paycheck.
 Knowing the difference will allow you to develop a realistic budget based on your take-home pay.

 Budget:

-The word “budget” has a negative feel to it for many people – but budgeting has the potential to help to reach your dreams and goals.
+The word “budget” negatively affects many people, but budgeting can help you reach your dreams and goals.
 Without a budget, you will quickly spend your salary within the first week of the month and have nothing to show.
 Money goes in three directions: fixed costs, financial goals and flexible spending.
-A simple way to manage your money is the 50/30/20 % principle.
+A simple way to manage your Money is the 50/30/20 % principle.

 - 50% – fixed costs (bond payment, municipal bill, medical aid, insurance)